 Following the 2010 Australian federal election and a subsequent change in ministerial responsibilities, the Hon Tony Burke MP was appointed Minister for Sustainability, Environment, Water, Population and Communities on 14 September 2010, with responsibility for the Director of National Parks.
 The Hon Peter Garrett AM MP served as Minister for Environment Protection, Heritage and the Arts, with responsibility for the Director of National Parks from 1 July 2010 to 13 September 2010.

-The Minister's responsibilities in relation to the Director include assessing proposals for establishment of Commonwealth reserves and conservation zones under the EPBC Act; approving management plans for Commonwealth reserves; establishing and appointing members to boards of management for Commonwealth reserves jointly managed with Aboriginal owners; resolving disputes between the Director and boards of management; and approving Commonwealth reserve use fees and other charges.
+The Minister's responsibilities in relation to the Director include; assessing proposals for establishing Commonwealth reserves and conservation zones under the Environment Protection and Biodiversity Conservation Act 1999; approving management plans for Commonwealth reserves; establishing and appointing members to boards of management for Commonwealth reserves jointly managed with Aboriginal owners; resolving disputes between the Director and boards of management; and approving Commonwealth reserve use fees and other charges.

 The Director of National Parks

 The Director of National Parks is a corporation sole established under Division 5 of Part 19 of the EPBC Act, and a Commonwealth authority for the purposes of the Commonwealth Authorities and Companies Act 1997 (CAC Act).
 The corporation has a single director - the person appointed to the office named the Director of National Parks.

 The current office holder is Peter Cochrane, who was first appointed as Director in October 1999 and was reappointed to the position by the Governor-General on 12 December 2008 for a period of five years.